 05 of 07

-Munich’s manger market (Kripperlmarkt) is in walking distance to the city’s famous Christkindlmarkt and dates back to 1757.
-It is devoted to mangers and nativity figures made in Germany.
+It is walking distance to the city’s central Christkindlmarkt and dates back to 1757.
+It is devoted to the biblical manger and nativity figures made in Germany.
 From baby Jesus and the Christmas angel, to animals, lanterns for the barn, and the gifts of the three Magi, the manger market offers wonderful souvenirs and everything you’ll need to create your own nativity scene.

 06 of 07

-In the center of Munich’s elegant Royal Residence, you’ll find a charming Christmas village.
-Small traditional wood huts are dwarfed by the palace, complete with a little chapel and a life-seized nativity scene.
+In the center of Munich’s grandiose Royal Residence, you’ll find a quaint Christmas village.
+Small wooden huts are dwarfed by the palace, complete with a little chapel and a life-seized nativity scene.

 Watch traditional toy makers, goldsmiths, wood carvers, glassblowers, and knife grinders at work, while the kids take a ride on historic carousels or meet Nikolaus, the German Santa Claus.
 There is also a stage with daily live music and entertainment.